jnprogrammer/go_microservices/README.md

 # go_microservices
-A go project about microservices
+A go project about learning microservices.

+I'm going to start by following various go microservices tutorals I find on Youtube.